Safety and Feasibility of X-Sizer-Facilitated Rescue Percutaneous Coronary Intervention: A Preliminary Experience

 - 0 Comments

 The X-Sizer thrombectomy system consists of a dual-lumen catheter shaft connected to a handheld control module.
-The details have been described previously.
 The X-Sizer catheter was inserted over a 0.014-inch guidewire and was gently advanced to the culprit lesion.
 The inner lumen contains a helical cutter rotated at 2.100 rpm.
-Activation of the system leads to fragmentation of the thrombus, which is concurrently removed by vacuum through the outer lumen.
+Activation of the system leads to fragmentation of the thrombus, which is consecutively removed by vacuum through the outer lumen.